 Good (and Bad) Excuses to Leave Work Early

-That being said, there are definitely factors that can help or hurt your chances of being able to get out of work early.
-Organizational culture, your relationship with your supervisor, and your work history in terms of attendance and punctuality will all impact how an early departure will be perceived by your employer.
+Organizational culture, your relationship with your supervisor, and your work history in terms of attendance and punctuality will all impact how your employer will perceive an early departure.
 For example, some employers expect workers to report early and stay late in the office to prove their dedication, while others encourage employees to maintain their well-being and keep a healthy work-life balance.

 Employees who skip work, arrive late, or leave early without a solid reason will likely have trouble getting their requests approved.
 Here’s a guide to how to leave work early without your request impacting your standing as an employee.